Brief

 Properties of aviation biofuel compounds

 Dr. Paulechka participates in a joint project with the National Renewable Energy Laboratory (NREL) modeling properties of sustainable aviation fuels (SAF).
 NREL has targeted the use of catalytic fast pyrolysis (CFP) derived liquid fuels as SAF.
-Dr. Paulechka has used the NIST TRC data infrastructure and modeling capabilities to critically evaluate thermodynamic and thermophysical properties for the components of the CFP derived fuels.
-This effort developed a consistent set of 20 properties for over 200 compounds found in these SAF.
+Dr. Paulechka has used the NIST TRC data infrastructure and modeling capabilities to critically evaluate thermodynamic and thermophysical properties of the components of the CFP-derived fuels.
+This effort developed a consistent set of 20 properties for about 200 compounds found in these SAF.
 These data were also used to evaluate the performance of different predictive models for the properties of real fuels.

 International Association on Chemical Thermodynamics Doctorate Award, 2006